-Caution concerning forward-looking information - the estimations regarding the timetable for completion of the combined section are forward-looking information, as defined in the Securities Law 5728-1968, which is based, inter alia, on INGL's assumptions.
+Caution concerning forward-looking information - the information provided above regarding the timetable for completion of the work on the combined section project constitutes forward-looking information, as defined in the Securities Law 5728-1968 (the "Securities Law"), which is based, inter alia, on INGL's estimations.
 It is emphasized that there is no certainty that the aforesaid estimations will materialize, in whole or in part, and they may materialize in a materially different manner, due to various factors that are beyond the Partnership's control.